REPORTS TO: Youth Community Support Program (YCSP) Manager

 Education: Diploma or Degree in Human Services is desirable but equivalent education will be considered; minimum of two years’ experience working with youth and families

 Skills, Abilities and Attitudes:

-· Demonstrate effective time management skills, maintain professional client boundaries, strong professional and efficient problem-solving skills.
+· Demonstrate effective time management, strong professional and efficient problem-solving skills.

 · Exceptional ability to connect with people from various backgrounds, who have experienced significant barriers to services and programs.

 · Excellent inter-personal and communication, de-escalation abilities, and crisis management.